syncfusion-content/blazor-docs/blazor/ribbon/layouts.md

 documentation: ug
 ---

-# Layouts in Blazor Ribbon Component
+# Layouts in Blazor Ribbon component

 The Ribbon component allows customization of its layout through the `ActiveLayout` property.
 It supports two primary layouts: `Classic` and `Simplified`.